Quick Start Guide - Using Remote Tools with Splashtop

 • Accessibility — Allows keyboard and mouse control

-• Microphone – Required for audio during remote sessions
+• Microphone – Required for audio during Remote Control sessions

 What IT Can Pre‑Configure